 How to use a laptop in a bed: final thoughts

-Most times, taking your laptop to bed for work or fun will not be an issue.
+Most times, taking your laptop to bed for just finishing that video or writing one last blog will not be an issue.
 However, it can easily become a bad idea – either for your body or your laptop – if you don’t do it the right way.

 Sleeping in itself is already rocket science since the wrong posture can affect every bone in your body, but the tips and tricks you’ve read should be more than enough to help you enjoy the portability of your laptop to the fullest, even from the comfort of your bed.